 Current results

-If you have followed the above tutorial step by step, great, we have created the HTML/CSS template, created and established the Websocket connection, and kept the user's progress updated by creating the connection.
+If you have followed the tutorial above step by step, it's great, we have created HTML/CSS templates, created and established Websocket connections, and kept the user progress updated by creating connections.

 Step 7: Send data

-Now we have a submit button, but we also need to monitor the event when the user presses the keyboard and run the send function.
-The '13' below is the ASCII code corresponding to the Enter key.
+Now we have the submit button, but we still need to listen to the user pressing the keyboard event and run the send function.
+The "13" below is the ASCII code corresponding to the Enter key.

 $('#text').keypress(function(event) { if (event.keyCode == '13') { send(); } }); |